Mulatschak: Scoring

-If Hearts are trumps; all the above scores are doubled.
+If Hearts are trumps, all the above scores are doubled.
+If a whiteout was called on the previous deal, all the above scores are doubled.
+If a whiteout was called on the previous deal and Hearts are trumps, all the above scores are quadrupled.

-Anyone with 5 points or fewer may not stay at home i.e. they must play the game.
-Anyone with 3 points or fewer may not exchange any cards.

 Murln

 The variant known as Murln or Murlen differs from the above rules as follows:

 The game may be played by 2 to 5 players; 3 to 4 being best.
 With 5 players, restrict exchanging or one sits out each time.
 A rubber comprises 2 or more deals.

 Only 33 cards are used, the Sixes are removed except for the Weli.

 The first dealer is chosen by lot.
 Players draw cards from the pack and the player with the highest card deals first.
 With 4 players, no more than 3 cards may be exchanged.

 Murln is played from 21 points, not 15, and 'staying at home' costs 2 plus points, not one.
 A Murler is the equivalent of a Mulatschak.
 Winning a Murler earns 10 points, but costs the others 20 plus points.
 Losing a Murler costs the declarer 20 points and the rest earn 10 minus points.